Tether Docs

 Why would I want to use Tether?

-1. If you don’t have it installed already, download and install Rhinoceros 3D (license or use up to 90 days on trial version).
+1. If you don’t have it installed already, download and install Rhinoceros 3D version 8 for Windows (license or use up to 90 days on trial version).
+At the moment the tool does not work on Rhino for Mac or earlier versions of Rhino.

-2. Download the latest release or get the whole repository as a zip file.
+2. Download the latest release of Tether or get the whole repository as a zip file.
 Unpack zip.

 3. Start Rhino, start Grasshopper (enter command grasshopper).
 From Grasshopper > Open File > [… folder where you saved the Tether]/tether.gh